marimontefusco/marimontefusco/README.md

 ### Hello, everybody!  👋
 <br>

-- ⚡ I’m studying web development and programming languages to become a Front-end Developer
+- ⚡ I’m studying system programming and web development to become a Front-end Developer
-- ⚡ I’m currently learning React and Typescript by the RocketSeat Ignite Course
+- ⚡ I’m currently learning Software Engineering, AWS Cloud Computing Technology, Python,  and SQL at University
-- ⚡ And I'm also improving my HTML CSS JS Angular and Java/Spring codes!
+- ⚡ And I'm also trying to improving my Web Development Skills!
-- ⚡ Other things about myself: Fashion Design Degree, 3 cats, 1 dog, loooots and lots of plants!
+- ⚡ Other things about myself: Fashion Design Degree, Art and Design enthusiast, 3 cats + 1 dog,
+                               Loooots and lots of plants!

 - ⚡ Feel free to contact me!

 <br>